Speexvocon/FlipperZeroESPexpansion/README.md

 eBay: https://www.ebay.com/itm/394043494907

 If you want to use the flipper as a bulk ESP-01s programmer, I recommend a 2x4 pin socket for the modules.

+As for the PCB, you may be able order from me, I might have some left.
+Otherwise, you can get them cheaply by uploading the pcb gerber zip file in this repo to jlcpcb.com using default settings and lowest shipping rate, it would cost roughly $5.47 for 5 boards and would take a couple weeks as they come from China.
+For convenience and speed, I may put the PCBs up on Tindie.
+Just let me know on twitter or discord and I can direct you to the best resource.